Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Optimization for Transmission of Uplink Information

 \subsection{Optimization of $\bm{\gamma}$}

-Given $\bm{W},\bm{\theta}_1$ and fixed, the transmitting power of each IoTD is determined.
-The weighted information upload latency minimization problem optimized for $\bm{\gamma}$ can be transformed into a power allocation problem in the sub-6 GHz and mmWave bands for each IoTD.
+Given $\bm{W},\bm{\theta}_1$ and fixed, the transmitting power of each camera is determined.
+The weighted information upload latency minimization problem optimized for $\bm{\gamma}$ can be transformed into a power allocation problem in the sub-6 GHz and mmWave bands for each camera.
 We can obtain the optimal power allocation factor $\gamma_l$ by optimizing the following problem

-Considering that the interference in the same band can vary with the $\bm{\gamma}$, we can optimal ${\gamma}_l$ device by device and the decreasing objective function value of Problem $\mathcal{P}$1 is still guaranteed.
+Considering that the interference in the same band can vary with the $\bm{\gamma}$, we can optimize ${\gamma}_l$ device by device and the decreasing objective function value of Problem $\mathcal{P}$1 is still guaranteed.

 By deriving the optimal solution for $\gamma_l$ by setting the first-order derivative of $\mathcal{P}\text{5}$ with respect to $\gamma_l$ to zero, we can obtain